 Answers to frequently asked questions about registering to vote in the City of Cambridge including name, address and party changes, registration deadlines and locations, and polling locations.

-Who may register to vote in Cambridge?
+Who may register or pre-register to vote in Cambridge?

 Can I register for a friend, family member, or another individual?

 The following options are available to register to vote.
 You can register: